Click on the headings below to view each section. If you require a paper copy of any documents please contact the school office.

 We are required by the Government to monitor all absences and do so every week.
 If your child is absent then they miss valuable lessons.
 An average of one day missed each week adds up to one whole school year missed in four years!
 PLEASE help us to educate your child by ensuring they attend every day.

-‘Spot Light’ on Attendance
+‘Fast Track’ on Attendance

 In the worst case, you may have to go to court and receive a fine.
 The Court section have successfully prosecuted two families from Paganel.